NBAlexis/CudaLatticeGauge/README.md

 Using GMRES with 10 orthrognal basis, maximum supported (32 x 32 x 32 x 16)
 For the release built
-One trajectory with 50 Omelyan sub-steps cost about 470-490 secs (The speed is related with kappa and beta, 470secs is tested using kappa=0.1355 and beta=2.5, GMRES with 10 orthrognal basis will converge with about 3 restarts)
+One trajectory with 6/48 Multi-rate approximate Force-gradiant steps cost about 230 secs

+(The speed is related with kappa and beta, it is tested using kappa=0.1355 and beta=2.5, GMRES with 10 orthrognal basis will converge with about 4 restarts)

 It is tested on a Notebook with two GPUs, Intel(R) HD Graphic 630 for dispalyer and GTX1060 for calculation.